 What happens next?

 Do you own your own home?
-Is your property worth £60,000 or more and is the youngest homeowner aged 55 or over?
+And is the youngest homeowner aged 55 or over?
 If you’ve answered ‘yes’ to these questions, you are likely to be eligible for equity release.

 If you currently have a mortgage or loan secured against the property, you are still likely to qualify.
-However, you will have to pay this off with some of the money you receive from your equity-release plan.
+However, it is a condition that you pay this off with some of the money you receive from your equity-release plan.

-Most equity-release applications take from six to eight weeks to complete.
+Most equity-release applications take an average of six to eight weeks to complete.
 However, we will do all we can to keep this wait to a minimum.
-Once the funds have cleared in your bank account, they are yours to do with as you wish.
+Once the funds have cleared in your bank account, they are yours to use achieving your goals.

 Equity release may involve a home reversion plan or lifetime mortgage which is secured against your property.
 To understand the features and risks ask for a personalised illustration.